ddai85/orcatech-app/README.md

 # orcatech-app
 A quick app made for ORCATECH job application

+A fully deployed version of the app is available at: https://orcatech-app.herokuapp.com/ Performance may be slow due to servers being a free service

 #User Requirements:
  - Display, Add and remove items in a table using ReactJS, WebPack and PHP
  - The table should have: